-Atlantic Shores is seeking an IHA for the Atlantic Shores Offshore Wind Project (Project) pursuant to section 101(a)(5)(D) of the MMPA (16 U.S. Code § 1371(a)(5)(D)) and 50 C.F.R. § 216.107.
-Atlantic Shores is requesting authorization for incidental take by Level B harassment of small numbers of marine mammals resulting from the operation of HRG equipment within each of the identified Survey Areas.
+Atlantic Shores is seeking an IHA for a future offshore wind development project (Project) pursuant to section 101(a)(5)(D) of the MMPA (16 U.S. Code § 1371(a)(5)(D)) and 50 C.F.R. § 216.107.
+Atlantic Shores is requesting authorization for incidental take by Level B harassment of small numbers of marine mammals resulting from the operation of HRG equipment within each of the identified survey areas.
 The request is based on the following:

-- The projected HRG survey activities as described in Section 1; - The projected survey schedule as described in Section 2; - The evaluation of the "maximum" acoustic footprint associated with the range of potential soundproducing equipment available on the market that could be deployed within the Survey Areas; and - The mitigation and monitoring measures proposed in Section 11.
+- The projected HRG survey activities as described in Section 1; - The projected survey schedule as described in Section 2; - The evaluation of the "maximum" acoustic footprint associated with the range of potential soundproducing equipment available on the market that could be deployed within the Survey Area; and - The mitigation and monitoring measures proposed in Section 11.